Academic Resource Center

 Your roommates and the student leaders in your residence hall will play a big role in your life over the next few years—socially, academically, and spiritually.
 Make sure you get to know the ones you have this year—this week is the perfect time to start building relationships of mutual encouragement and spiritual growth.

-All residence hall rooms have either a room leader or a group leader, who also cares for two or three other rooms near yours.
+Each unit of three or four residence hall rooms is a discipleship group with a leader and an assistant leader.
 These students have demonstrated in previous semesters that they are serious about their walk with the Lord and that they desire to help others in their Christian lives.
-They’ll help you get familiar with the daily routines at BJU.
+They will help you become familiar with the daily routines at BJU and will take an interest in your personal and spiritual growth.

 - Resident Assistant (RA)